duracell80/ArgonOne-Radio/README.md

 ## ToDo (suggestions welcome)
-- When using in car and phone hotspot goes down, reconnect without powercycle
 - Single press to skip forward
 - Double press to skip back
 - Config option to download one episode of a podcast to play as first playlist item